fwg001/fwg001.github.io/_posts/2019-10-15-design-ethics.markdown

 Let’s all stand up for what we believe in so we can stand out from that tech that’s gone wrong.

 Thank you.

+...
+This post was taken from my speaking notes presented to 200 of my collegaues and our internal UX conference in 2019.
+More on that story soon.